drhelius/MicroHack/walkthrough/challenge-2/solution.md

     ENTRYPOINT ["dotnet", "MicroHackApp.dll"]

 Let's quickly go over what happens in the Dockerfile:
-* Line 3 to 5 copy a base image that already contains a .NET runtime environment, a web server and some more dependencies so that you do not have to create everything from scratch.
+* Lines 3 to 5 copy a base image that already contains a .NET runtime environment, a web server, and some more dependencies so that you do not have to create everything from scratch.
 The working directory to store files is set to */app*.
 Port 8080 is opened, so your application will listen on this port for incoming requests.
-* Line 7 to 13 are used to compile to application code from the repository.
+* Lines 7 to 13 are used to compile the application code from the repository.
-* Line 15 to 16 are used to publish the ready-to-run application
+* Lines 15 to 16 are used to publish the ready-to-run application.
-* Finally line 18 to 21 are used to create the final image that will later be deployed.
+* Finally, lines 18 to 21 are used to create the final image that will later be deployed.

 Click on *Commit changes* on the top right corner to add the file to the repository.

 ![image](./img/challenge-2-dockerfile.jpg)

 Since you only want the application code (not the git files etc.) in your container image, you need to add a *.dockerignore* file.
-In it you list all the paths and files that should not be included in the container image.
+In it, you list all the paths and files that should not be included in the container image.
 Create a file named *.dockerignore* and add it to the repository as well with the following content:

     **/.classpath
     **/.dockerignore